JacobSandin/koha-doc-translator/TRANSLATION_PROCESS.md

 ### 1. Preserving Special Formatting

-**Challenge**: The Koha manual contains special formatting codes and references that shouldn't be translated.
+**Challenge**: The Koha manual contains special formatting codes, references, and escaped characters (like `\_\_\_`) that shouldn't be translated or need special handling.

 **Solution**: The tool recognizes and preserves these special elements, ensuring they work correctly in the translated version.
+For example, the translator properly handles escaped underscores in strings like "Show Library Thing for Libraries content \_\_\_" to ensure they are correctly translated while maintaining the formatting.

 ### 2. Consistent Terminology